pl9ed/RPP-Control/README.md

 If we wanted to use the program to control heartrate, for example, we would only need to change the output component to match whatever we're using to increase or decrease heart rate.
 The numerical values for the other components (input and thresholds, for example) might change, but the program itself would not.

 # Documentation
+This section describes the function, inputs, and outputs for each subVI in the program.

+### front_panel
+overall main program responsible for connecting components together and interfacing with the user

+### spoof_data
+periodically generates random numeric values, for testing

+### spoofExcel
+periodically writes random numeric values to an Excel file, for testing

 ## Input Components
 ### importExcel